Ballynahinch RFC

-Ballynahinch Rugby Club is an Irish rugby union club based in the County Down town of Ballynahinch in Northern Ireland.
+Ballynahinch Rugby Club is an Irish rugby union club based in the County Down town of Ballynahinch.
 Founded in 1954, the club is affiliated to the Ulster Branch of the Irish Rugby Football Union.

-The first team currently plays Senior rugby union in All-Ireland League, Division 1A and the club also fields six Junior standard adult teams.
+The first team plays Senior rugby union in the All-Ireland League, Division 1A and the club also fields six Junior standard adult teams.
 Youth teams (male and female) compete at under-16, under-14, under-12 and the mini-rugby levels.

-History of Ballynahinch Rugby Club
+History

 At a meeting in the local Royal British Legion Hall in April 1954, a dozen people attended and agreed that a club should be formed.
 An application was made to enter the Junior League for the 1954–55 season.
 The application was accepted by the Ulster Branch.

 Membership for the club grew quickly with players coming from all over County Down, Belfast and the Mournes region.
 It was at this point that the Club started to gather pace and a pitch was required due to the growing player base.
 A pitch was rented from a local farmer at Ballykine.
 Even though the grounds had no changing rooms or showers it did the job of providing Ballynahinch club with a home.

 In 1964 the club enjoyed success with the winning of the Ulster Towns Cup.
 The Ulster Junior Cup was won consecutively in 1966 and 1967.

 An increasing player and fan base meant that proper grounds were required.
 In August 1970, at the cost of £6,500, the current playing facilities at Ballymacarn Park were purchased.
 The 16 acre site soon had its own clubhouse in front of the 1st XV pitch.

 It was from this point that the club grew to field 7 teams.
 The 1st XV went on to be one of the top teams in Ulster Junior League rugby for the next 10 years.